wp-plugins/flyzoo/readme.txt

 All the most important insights are available at a glance:

-* Current visited page
+* Current visited page and page views
 * Keywords and Campaign data (UTM source, medium, search terms...)
 * Referrer
-* Page views
 * Returning visitor

 ####Languages####